-- Return, lower and tighten the battery retainer and replace the side cover. - Lower and latch the battery cover. - Connect the battery. - Return the steering wheel, seat, and armrest to a comfortable position.
+- Replace the battery retainer and side cover. - Lower and latch the seat deck. - Connect the battery. - Return the steering wheel, seat, and optional armrest to a comfortable position.
 Make sure that you can fully operate the controls.
 Turn the truck ON and check truck operation.